bitlayer-org/bitlayer-org.github.io/docs/Finality/UserGuides/GetTestToken.md

 sidebar_position: 1
 ---

-# How to get Test Token?
+# How to Get Test Token?

 ## Bitcoin Testnet3 Faucet